Fusionmedstaff

 ✅ You may not have a felony offense

-✅ You may not have a misdemeanor conviction related to nursing
+✅ You may not have misdemeanor convictions related to nursing

 ✅ You may not currently be participating in an alternative program